Headspace_logo_svg

 Try for free

-One of the best pieces of advice I ever got was “it has nothing to do with you.”
+One of the best pieces of advice is “it has nothing to do with you.”
 Negative people are negative; if they’re critical or harsh, they’re like that with everyone.
 Don’t make it personal.

-If it’s a relative you must endure, distance yourself emotionally while remaining cordial.
-If you have to engage with this person at, say, holiday dinners, or a college reunion, be pleasant while keeping a space between you and them, like the buffet table or a long chat with your favorite cousin.
+If you’re dealing with a toxic family member, distance yourself emotionally while remaining cordial.
+If you have to engage with this person at, say, holiday dinners or a college reunion, be pleasant while keeping a space between you and them, like the buffet table or a long chat with your favorite cousin.

 Even in people who you feel are negative, try to find some positivity within.
 Sure, maybe they complain a lot, but maybe they’re also the first to offer to pet-sit when you go on vacation.